-The Association moved its headquarters on October 3, 2016 to Rua das Palmeiras, 65, Botafogo, in the city of Rio de Janeiro.
-They own the building, bought on September 6, 2013, which was under renovation works.
+The Association moved its headquarters on October 3rd, 2016, to a building on Rua das Palmeiras, 65, Botafogo, in the city of Rio de Janeiro, bought on September 6th, 2013, which was under renovation works.
 This property is part of the historical cultural heritage of the city of Rio de Janeiro.
-The Association is responsible for its maintenance, according to specifications and guidelines established by the National Historic and Artistic Heritage Institute (IPHAN) and also subject to the rules of the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA).
+The Association is responsible for its maintenance, according to specifications and guidelines established by the National Historic and Artistic Heritage Institute (IPHAN) and subject to the rules of the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA).
 Accordingly, all expenses on property preservation are recorded as entries in the income statement.

-Accompanying Notes to the Financial Statements - Cont'd December 31st, 2019 and 2018 (In thousand Brazilian Reais)
+Accompanying Notes to the Financial Statements - Cont'd December 31st, 2020 and 2019 (In thousand Brazilian Reais)

-14. Other Information -- Cont'd
+16. Other Information -- Cont'd